 UW-Marinette strives to meet the needs of all our students.
-Direct questions about accessibility services to the Office of Student Affairs.
+Direct questions about accessibility services to the Solution Center.
 Visit the accessibility services page to learn more about accessibility services and policies.

 Health & Wellness

 The University provides a range of services to support student health and wellness including alcohol and drug education and counseling services.
 Students who aren't already covered by a family member's policy are encouraged to sign up for health insurance.

 Although the Ebola virus poses no immediate threat to the general United States population, it is important to be aware of any changes in your health if you have recently traveled to one of the countries where the Ebola outbreak is occurring (currently Guinea, Liberia, Sierra Leone, Nigeria and the Republic of the Congo) and to seek immediate medical care.
 For further information please check the UW Colleges and UW-Extension Health Information page.

 UW-Marinette welcomes adult students.
 At UW-Marinette, we've helped lots of adults achieve their goals and dreams.
 Whether you seek a new or enhanced career, want to take a course for intellectual enrichment or something in-between, you can do it and we can help.

 The Solution Center provides comprehensive assistance to prospective and current students in the areas of admission, financial aid, advising, orientation, placement testing, disability services, tutoring services and student activities.